GetDKAN/dkan/docs/components/datastore.rst

 There are many ways to accomplish data querability.
 DKAN out of the box provides two ways to manage the process.
 The default manager is called **Simple Import**.

-The first step on using the datastore is to configure which manager you would like to use for the resource.
+The first step to use the datastore is to configure which manager you would like to use for the resource.

 On the "Manage Datastore" page, choose a datastore manager, and click save.